economicanalysiswithmatrices/-OH/README.md

 A version of Ring of Fire on MATLAB with an added feature.

 To play the game:
 First, download the zip file "OH.zip."
-Then, unzipped the file and run the Matlab code "RingOfFireGame.m"
+Then, unzip the file and run the Matlab code "RingOfFireGame.m"

-The rules are shown on the report.
+The rules of the game are shown on the report.